ignite/cli/docs/docs/guide/03-hello/00-express.md

 ---
 description: Step-by-step guidance to build your first blockchain and your first Cosmos SDK module.
-title: Express
+title: Express tutorial
 ---

-# "Hello, World!" with a single command
+# "Hello, World!" in 5 minutes

 In this tutorial, you will create a simple blockchain with a custom query that responds with `"Hello, %s!"`, where `%s` is a name provided in the query.
 To do